perlindgren/hippomenes/README.md

-# Hippomenes, the only one to be Atalanta
+# Hippomenes, in love with Atalanta

 Exprimiental RISCV implementation.